-International Quiz Bowl Tournaments will be hosting its first Undergraduate Championship on March 4, 2023.
+International Quiz Bowl Tournaments will be hosting its second Undergraduate Championship on March 2 & 3, 2024.

 The difficulty of this set will be three dots per the College Quiz Bowl Calendar Difficulty Scale.